강의

 Q. How much JavaScript do I need to know?

-Data structures and algorithms are independent of programming languages, so you can implement them by knowing only basic objects, functions, arrays, conditional statements, and loops.
-You rarely use special language features.
+Data structures and algorithms are independent of programming languages, so they can be implemented with only a basic understanding of objects, functions, arrays, conditional statements, and loops.
+Special language features are rarely used.

 Q. Will I really gain the same knowledge as a specialist?

-You will know less than a specialist, but you can save time by not having to learn useless knowledge that a specialist learns in the field.
+You will know less than a major, but you will save time by not having to learn useless knowledge that a major learns.

 Q. What should I do after learning data structures?

 You can study algorithms.
-First, learn the theory (studying the theory is essential), and then you can solve problems on Programmers or Baekjoon at the same time.
-It would also be good to solve famous coding tests of the company from time to time when you have the chance.
+First, familiarize yourself with the theory (it's essential), then work on Programmers or Baekjoon problems.
+It's also a good idea to occasionally try solving your company's famous coding tests whenever you have the chance.

 Q. Are there any programs I need to install in advance?